procitec/spyder-watchlist/README.md

 ## Known Issues

 * The value of variables in the current scope can be changed in Spyder’s Variable Explorer plugin.
-Expressions in the Watchlist plugin depending on any variables changed this way will display an outdated value.
+Expressions in the Watchlist depending on any variables changed in the Variable Explorer will display an outdated value.
 The correct expression value is displayed after a refresh of the Watchlist.
 A refresh is trigged by:
-  * Interacting with the IPython Console.
+  * Executing commands in IPython Console.
 Pressing Enter with an empty input prompt is sufficient.
   * Modifying the list of expressions in some way (add, remove or edit an expression)